 The Spook Who Sat by the Door

-During a radio interview with Sam Greenlee, author of The Spook Who Sat by the Door, one of the hosts asks, "Now how did [the movie] come about?
-Did they approach you?"
-"There wasn't no 'they!'"
-Greenlee shoots back.
-To bring his controversial novel to the screen, Greenlee became a producer, partnering with filmmaker Ivan Dixon (perhaps known to cinephiles as the star of Nothing But a Man) to sell shares to predominantly black investors.
-It was a smooth move: after the film was picked up for distribution by United Artists, the company allegedly caved to FBI pressure after the film's release and destroyed all the prints; the negative only survived because Dixon stored it at the lab under another name.
-In any case, it's impossible to conceive of a studio supporting what is effectively black militant agitprop – an incendiary and uncompromising cry to organize and fight whose radicality remains undiminished.
+To bring his controversial, semi-autobiographical novel to the screen, Greenlee became a producer, partnering with filmmaker Ivan Dixon (perhaps known as the star of Nothing But a Man) to sell shares to predominantly Black investors.
+After the film was picked up for distribution by United Artists, the company allegedly caved to FBI pressure after the film's release and destroyed all the prints; the negative only survived because Dixon stored it at the lab under another name.
+In any case, it's impossible to conceive of a studio supporting what is effectively and unabashedly Black militant agitprop – an incendiary and uncompromising cry to organize and fight whose extraordinary radicalism remains undiminished.